 Just as a primary care physician oversees a patient’s overall health and makes referrals to specialists, a hospitalist coordinates a patient’s care while he or she is in the hospital.
-“We are essentially the quarterback of the medical team and coordinate care for patients that come into the hospital,” says Alan Grobman, M.D., a hospitalist at Piedmont Atlanta Hospital.
+“We are essentially the quarterback of the medical team and coordinate care for patients that come into the hospital,” says Alan Grobman, M.D., a hospitalist.

-Hospitalists are all internal medicine specialists and are training to evaluate the entire patient, rather than focusing on one particular organ or disease.
-Hospitalists not only look for signs of disease, but also what is happening in a patient’s personal life.
+Hospitalists are internal medicine specialists who are trained to evaluate the entire patient rather than focusing on one particular organ or disease.
+They look for signs of disease and what is happening in a patient’s personal life.

 Monitoring a patient’s hospital stay